Background – 1970s

 Looking to the Future

-As Sargent heads towards fifty years of business, the future is a bright one.
-Sargent’s commitment to the values pioneered by Don Sargent—quality, honesty, and bringing opportunity to rural businesses and beyond through superior construction—is as strong as ever.
+As Sargent begins its 50th year of business, the future is a bright one.
+Sargent’s commitment to the values pioneered by Don and Barbara Sargent—quality, honesty, and bringing opportunity to rural businesses and beyond through superior construction—is as strong as ever.

 With a long list of valued repeat customers, Sargent truly enjoys watching those customers grow, sometimes even beyond the Southeast Missouri region.
 The Sargent team is excited to keep helping their customers expand their businesses and work with them to design facilities at home and all across the country.